Part Fourteen - "Olive Grove"

 Instead of pouring the vinegar on the olive_tree:

 say "You upend your jug of vinegar on the olive tree's gnarled roots.
 The tree swells briefly as it absorbs the vinegar; the olive turns bright green and plumps up.
 Then, with a horrible crackling sound, the tree disintegrates, a falling branch smashing your jug.
 A single, green olive falls to the ground.";

-remove the jug of vinegar from play;
+move the jug of vinegar to Limbo;

 really have the parser notice the pickled olive;

 move the pickled olive to the location.